 All schemes of learning are devised using the national curriculum.

-Art students in YR 7 focus on observational drawing and projects are based around the visual elements.
+Art students in YR 7 will focus on observational drawing and projects are based around the visual elements, linking the development of work to artists such as Cheeming Boey.

-Art students in YR 8 focus on techniques and media.
-Students are introduced to a cultural theme ‘Day of the Dead’ – Mexico.
+Art students in YR 8 focus on techniques, media and symmetrical responses.
+Students are introduced to the cultural theme ‘Day of the Dead’ working in 2 and 3 dimensions.

 KS4 Overview (what is taught in KS4)